Petroware/NpdIo-Public/README.md

    // Read NPD fields
    //
-   String url = "https://npdfactpages.npd.no/..."; // Use NpdField link from table above List<NpdField> npdFields = NpdFieldReader.readFields(url);
+   String url = "https://npdfactpages.npd.no/..."; // Use NpdField link from table above NpdFieldReader fieldReader = new NpdFieldReader(url);
+   List<NpdField> fields = fieldReader.read();

+   // Loop over the fields and read production for each for (NpdField field : fields) {

-   // Read production data for all fields
+     // Read field production
-   String url = "https://npdfactpages.npd.no/..."; // Use NpdProduction link from table above ProductionReader.readProduction(url, npdFields);
+     String url = "https://npdfactpages.npd.no/..."; // Use NpdProduction link from table above ProductionReader productionReader = new ProductionReader(url);

-   // Loop over the fields and write oil production to stdout for (NpdField npdField : fields) {
+     productionReader.read(field);

-     Production production = field.getProduction();
+     // Report the production for this field Production production = field.getProduction();

      for (Production.Entry productionEntry : production.getEntries()) {